KLIL

-KLIL (92.1 FM, "Stereo 92.1") is a radio station licensed to the community of Moreauville, Louisiana, United States.
-The station is owned by Cajun Broadcasting, Inc. It airs a classic hits music format from Westwood One.
+KLIL (92.1 FM, "Stereo 92.1") is an American radio station licensed to Moreauville, Louisiana, United States.
+The station is owned by Cajun Broadcasting, Inc. It broadcasts a classic hits music format from Westwood One.
 Its studios and transmitter are co-located in Moreauville.

+The station began broadcasting on July 24, 1980, as the second FM station in the area and the first since KAPB (1370 AM) went on the air in the 1950s.

 KLIL is an affiliate of the New Orleans Saints radio network.

-The station was assigned the KLIL call letters by the Federal Communications Commission on April 28, 1980.